iepathos/reqs/README.md

 ## build

 Must have Go installed.
 Recent version is better.
 Relies on go-dep and go-releaser.
-Build script will attempt to install/update both and whatever other deps reqs has using dep
+Build script will attempt to install/update both and whatever other deps reqs has using dep.

 ```
 ./build.sh